Federal Drug Possession Defense Attorneys

 Many of these people are simply in the wrong place at the wrong time.
 Some are apprehended when trying a substance for the first time – a fleeting error in judgment.
 Others are prosecuted even though they never realized they were technically “in possession” of drugs in the first place.

 The state and federal governments consistently try to get the toughest possible penalties for defendants in drug cases.
 Nevertheless, for a defendant with excellent legal representation, there is hope.

 If you are facing drug possession charges in Texas, you need to retain an aggressive lawyer as soon as possible.
-The federal drug possession defense attorneys at Oberheiden Law Group, PLLC can help.
+The federal drug possession defense attorneys at Oberheiden, P.C. can help.

 How Texas Prosecutes Drug Possession

 Drug possession cases often begin with a routine traffic stop.
 Police know that if they stop enough vehicles, they can find small amounts of controlled substances (or related paraphernalia) with some regularity.
 As a matter of fact, many of the traffic stops in our state are made in the hopes of pressing drug charges.

 Other times, police bring drug possession charges as part of an ongoing investigation or sting.
 They might follow people who leave a suspected drug dealer’s house.
 Sometimes, people who call the police for their own protection end up arrested after officers discover paraphernalia or drugs at the scene.

 Legal violations are common.
 Police frequently fail to follow the necessary procedures, and the evidence often proves to be inadmissible or otherwise unreliable.
 It’s important to work with a law firm that understands how to investigate the evidence against you and hold it to the highest legal standards.

 Once the case is turned over to the District Attorney’s office, you can expect the state to prosecute it aggressively.
 Nevertheless, our drug possession defense attorneys have often been able to negotiate a dismissal of the charges in our clients’ cases – even before they ever go to court.